Hapalops: Paleobiology

-In the Santa Cruz, Hapalops fed on vegetation in intertropical wooded savannahs.
+In the Santa Cruz, Hapalops fed on vegetation in intertropical wooded savannas.
 It shared its environment with both herbivorous and predatory marsupials, sheep-sized glyptodonts, armadillos, anteaters, toxodonts, typotheres, and litopterns, as well as modern reptiles such as iguanas and birds such as rheas, geese, and hawks.
 Giant phorusrachid "terror birds" lived in the region and may have been the top predators.
-Like most extinct sloths it is categorized as a ground sloth, but it is believed that the smaller size of Hapalops allowed it to engage in some climbing behaviors.
+Dental microwear indicates that Hapalops was a grazing herbivore.
+Like most extinct sloths, Hapalops is categorised as a ground sloth, but it is believed that the smaller size of Hapalops allowed it to engage in some climbing behaviors.

 Classification

 The genus is classified within the Megatherioidea, which includes the megalonychid and the nothrotheriid sloths.
 While it is generally represented as an outgroup to Nothrotheriidae and a genus of uncertain relationships, it shows most of the character states that diagnose Nothrotheriidae and may be a close relative.
 At least 26 species in this genus have been named from the same Santa Cruz formation, a biological impossibility largely based on assigning new species names to fossil fragments.
 The genus awaits revision.